Service options during rehabilitation work

 Project timing and latest news

 We broke ground for the L Project in July 2017.
 The completed work to date progressed the capacity and accessibility projects we designed in tandem with the tunnel work.
 The tunnel rehabilitation phase, which started on April 26, 2019, is expected to take 15-18 months.

 April 29, 2019, MTA letter to customers L Project Weekend Review

 April 26, 2019, press release: Next Phase of L Project Construction Starts Tonight – Much of Tunnel Construction Work is Well Underway

-February 13-14, 2019: Presentation: We briefed elected officials, community board leadership and advocate groups on the construction progress and service options proposal.
+Feb.
+13-14, 2019, presentation: We briefed elected officials, community board leadership and advocate groups on the construction progress and service options proposal.
 Download a copy of the presentation and review

 We've been meeting with people from every community affected by the L Project.
 We're attending community meetings, hosting our own open houses, and even meeting with people on subway platforms.